-As better described in Annex A, in general, an ontology is not only a vocabulary, but also contains explicit axioms to approximate meaning, i.e. to constrain the set of intended models.
+As described in section 7, an ontology is not only a vocabulary but also contains explicit axioms to approximate meaning, that is, to constrain the set of intended models.
 Explicit axioms allow validation of specifications, unambiguous definition of vocabulary, automation of operations like classification and translation.